geohai/GeoDEN/README.md

 **G.** Heatmap Timeline: compare regions and serotypes over time.
 **H.** Map: view reports, centroids, trajectories, and environmental suitability.

+# Color
+ - Serotype 1 is Yellow
+ - Serotype 2 is Pink
+ - Serotype 3 is Blue
+ - Serotype 4 is Green

 Key features include:
 - An **interactive map** that visualizes dengue reports by serotype over time, serotype **clusters** , and **cluster trajectories** .